-The CPC is a proud member of Abuse-Free Sport, the independent program to prevent and address maltreatment in sport in Canada.
+The Canadian Paralympic Committee (CPC) is a proud member of the Canadian Safe Sport Program, the independent program to prevent and address maltreatment in sport in Canada.

-The CPC and its stakeholders now have access to the services of the Office of the Sport Integrity Commissioner (OSIC), which is responsible for the administration of the UCCMS and serves as the central hub of Abuse-Free Sport.
+The CPC and its stakeholders now have access to the services of the Canadian Safe Sport Program (CSSP), which is responsible for the administration of the UCCMS.

 Filing a Complaint Regarding CPC Participants